Macpac Duolight Tent Review | The Tent That Keeps On Giving

 The only small issue we’ve faced up until now was one of the guy ropes snapping.
 This was mainly due to the rock slabs we were forced to camp on – but this was easily fixed by tying a simple knot.

 Only now, after 5 years of heavy use, the base has begun to seep water.
 However, I believe that for most users, this tent will last much longer before encountering this issue.
-We will resolve this issue by purchasing a separate tent footprint.
+We will resolve this issue by purchasing a separate tent footprint and continue to use our original Duolight tent as a backup.

-Overall, I would have no hesitation recommending this tent to anyone looking for an extremely reliable shelter for the backcountry.
+Overall, I have absolutely no hesitation recommending this tent to anyone looking for an extremely reliable shelter for the backcountry.

 Where Do I Take My Macpac Duolight Tent?